Vietnam: An Unfinished War

 The purpose of my journey to Vietnam in March 2014 was to investigate the plight of 3rd generation Agent Orange-dioxin victims, dioxin contaminated sites, and ecological restoration in order to inform Americans of the on-going legacy of the “American War” in Vietnam and our responsibility and opportunities for undoing this legacy.

-During the ten years (1961-1971) of aerial chemical warfare in Vietnam, U.S. warplanes sprayed more than twenty million gallons of herbicide defoliants, among them the Agent Orange knowingly contaminated with the exceedingly toxic dioxin.
+During the ten years (1961-1971) of aerial chemical warfare in Vietnam, U.S. warplanes sprayed more than twenty million gallons of herbicide defoliants, among them Agent Orange knowingly contaminated with an exceedingly toxic dioxin.
 In this methodical ecocide, up to one-fourth of South Vietnam was sprayed.
-By the end of the war, nearly 5 million Vietnamese had been exposed to Agent Orange, which has since resulted in an estimated 400,000 deaths and disabilities and at least a half million children born with physical and/or mental birth defects across 3 generations.
+By the end of the war, up to 5 million Vietnamese had been exposed to Agent Orange, which has since resulted in an estimated 400,000 deaths and disabilities and at least a half million children born with physical and/or mental birth defects across three generations.

 Pat Hynes is a retired Professor of Environmental Health from Boston University and author/editor of seven books.
 A feminist, peace and environmental justice activist, she directs the Traprock Center for Peace and Justice in western Massachusetts.